Configure column-level security

 πŸ’‘

-When you create the user attribute for column-level security, ensure you define a default value.
+When you create a user attribute for column-level security, ensure you define a default value.
 If you don't specify the default value, Sigma automatically assigns attribute value "2" as the default, which restricts column data for applicable users.

 2. Assign attribute values to teams using the following preexisting assigned values intended for column-level security: